NativeScript/nativescript-schematics/README.md

 ### Migrating ng Project to a shared project

-### Migrating web Components to shared components
+### Migrating Web Components to a Shared Components
-You can use the `ng generate migrate-component` to convert a web Component to a shared component.
+You can use `ng generate migrate-component` to convert a web Component to a shared component.
 This includes the following steps:

  * add `component-name`.component.tns.html